nvm-sh/nvm/README.md

 command -v nvm
 ```

-which should output 'nvm' if the installation was successful.
+which should output `nvm` if the installation was successful.
 Please note that `which nvm` will not work, since `nvm` is a sourced shell function, not an executable binary.

 ### Important Notes